1hubert/learning-elixir/000 - Learning Elixir.md

 		- code formatting (`mix format`)
 - Elixir built-in libraries etc:
 	- ExUnit - unit-testing framework
-	- OTP (Open Telecom Platform) - Erlang built-in set of powerful libraries.
-Examples: supervision trees, event managers
+	- OTP (Open Telecom Platform) - A set of powerful libraries and tools inherited from Erlang

 The usual way to refer to specific function is `<function_name>/<argument_count>`.
 For example `-/2` refers to `Kernel.-` function that takes `2` arguments (has an arity of 2).